 I also love self-massage with almond or coconut oil.
 I’ll apply it to the ends of my hair before washing, to my cuticles and heels…it’s one of the best and most natural moisturizers out there.
 The Ayurvedic approach to massage is called “abhyanga,” and uses different oils based on your composition or dosha.

 My final beauty secret from India is actually an inside-out treatment, and that is to take turmeric supplements.
 Turmeric is one of the most common spices in Indian food, and due to its antimicrobial effects often applied externally to the skin (note it does leave a yellowish stain.)
 Not only is turmeric thought to be good for your health as a whole (thanks to its anti-inflammatory properties,) I notice a dramatic difference in the number of blemishes I get (or don’t get) when I’m taking it.
 Be sure to get the capsules with black pepper, which helps with absorption.
 This one with 95% curcuminoids (the good stuff) has some of the best reviews and has served me incredibly well.
 I take it daily in conjunction with ashwagandha (not skincare related, but recommended as well for overall wellness/stress/anxiety.)

 Also, do yoga.

 Taking care of my skin has become one of my very favorite forms of self-care.
-I hope this long list of the best skin care products in the world helps you as much as it helped me!
-Let me know if you have other favorite products in the comments below.
+I hope this long list of the best skin care product in the world helps you as much as it helped me!
+Let me know if you have other favorite products in the comments below!

 :: save for later ::